kendru/learn-cljs/content/section-4/lesson-25-intro-to-core-async.md

 # Lesson 25: Intro to Core Async

-Asynchronous programming is at the heart of web development.
-Almost every app needs to communicate with an API back-end, respond to user input, or perform some other IO task without blocking the main thread.
+Asynchronous programming loves at the heart of web development.
+Almost every app needs to communicate with an API backend, respond to user input, or perform some other IO task without blocking the main thread.
 While it is entirely possible to use JavaScript's Promise API from ClojureScript, we have another paradigm for asynchronous programming at our disposal - the `core.async` library.
-This library implements the same concurrency model as the Go programming language, and it allows us to write code as sequential processes that may need to communicate asynchronously.
+This library implements the same concurrency model as the Go programming language, and it allows us to write code as sequential processes that may need to communicate with each other.

 ---